Ri Jong-yol: Defection

 Ri defected immediately after winning a silver medal at the 2016 IMO, which was held at the Hong Kong University of Science and Technology (HKUST) from 6 to 16 July.
 The day after the competition, he left the university campus by himself and took a taxi to Hong Kong International Airport, hoping to meet South Koreans who could aid in his defection.
 At the airport, he approached the staff of a South Korean airline and spoke to their manager, who called the South Korean consulate general in Hong Kong.
 The consular staff informed Ri that he had to make his way to them on his own, as diplomats are forbidden from helping citizens of any country enter foreign missions.
 Ri subsequently took a taxi to the Far East Finance Centre, which houses the consulate, and declared his defection.

 Security was tightened inside the consulate and around the Far East Finance Centre following Ri's defection.
 The consulate required visitors to clearly state the reason of their visit, pass through a door-frame metal detector, and have security guards check their belongings.
 The Hong Kong Police Force posted plainclothes officers at every entrance and exit of the building, including doorways in the elevator lobby and parking lot.

 Ri lived in a small room inside the consulate for two months before the Chinese government permitted him to fly out of Hong Kong to Seoul.
 He reportedly spoke little to consulate staff in the first month but eventually got to know them.
 He passed time by playing video games and exercising on a treadmill.
 In late September 2016, Ri obtained a South Korean passport and a Hong Kong tourist visa, allowing him to leave the consulate as a South Korean visitor.
 Strained relations between China and North Korea at the time were cited as a possible reason for the former allowing Ri's departure.
 The Chinese government did not officially comment on Ri's defection.

 Aftermath

 Ri's defection prompted North Korea to not send a delegation to the IMO for two years.
 When North Korea resumed its participation, it began sending government minders to monitor staff and students on the team.

-In a 2019 interview, Ri denied a story reported in 2017 by the South China Morning Post that claimed his father had encouraged his defection.
+In a 2019 interview, Ri rejected a claim in a 2017 South China Morning Post report that his father had encouraged his defection.
 Ri stated that he had planned his defection alone and that his father would have discouraged him from defecting.

-Since defecting
+Life after defection

 Ri attended South Korean language and culture classes after arriving in Seoul.
 He attended Seoul National University and Seoul Science High School, working briefly as a researcher at the former.
 In a 2019 interview, he expressed his desire to obtain a scholarship to study in the United States.

 Ri legally changed his name to Lee Jung-ho after obtaining South Korean citizenship.